alielw/APS-NGS-day1-PM/README.md

 ## a.
 PRACTICAL ACTIVITY

 Make an index of the reference genome.
+You can run this command in interactive mode on Sharc.

+        bowtie2-build Heliconius_melpomene.Hmel1.dna.toplevel.fa.gz Hmel_db

 ## 2. Align RNA-seq reads to reference

 Map RNA-seq reads to a reference genome using [Tophat2](https://ccb.jhu.edu/software/tophat/index.shtml).
-Reminder: We have paired-end, stranded RNA-seq data where the first read is from the opposite strand.

  * **Map reads to genome with Tophat2**